 "Since you are in Miami, would you like to come by and help me with his papers?
-You can take his personal photograph stash if you want".
+You can take his stash of personal photographs if you want".

 I rarely saw Uncle Julio afterwards.

-As I was putting his stacks of photos in order, looking at his parties, his fancy, glamorous friends and his annual trips to NYC and Europe, my aunt dropped a loaded statement on me:
+As I was putting his stacks of old photos in order, looking at the parties, his artistic, glamorous friends and his annual trips to NYC and Europe, my aunt dropped a loaded statement on me:

 "You know, if it hadn't been for Julio, most of us wouldn't be here"

-"Why?", I asked.
-"Well, as the first one to leave Cuba after Castro took over, he lived in a rented room for years.
-Every time he saved $500, he would get us an exit visa, eventually getting everybody out."
+"Well, as the first one to leave after Castro took over, he lived in a rented room for years.
+But every time he saved money, he would get us an exit visa, eventually getting everybody out."